-The Sioux, or Lakota, as they call themselves in the westernmost dialect, became the focus of the United States in the 1870s as their defiant will to resist colonization and assimilation on the Great Plains caught the imagination of American popular culture.
+The Sioux, or Lakota as they call themselves in the westernmost dialect, became the focus of the United States in the 1870s as their defiant will to resist colonization and assimilation on the Great Plains caught the imagination of American popular culture.
 Many historic Lakota leaders, like Crazy Horse, Sitting Bull, and Red Cloud, became well known for their fortitude, vision, and endurance in the face of armed American encroachment on lands set aside by treaties and in light of the extermination of the bison, so crucial to the traditional Lakota economy, culture, and religion.
-Today, their Lakota descendants face staggering poverty and the loss of much of their productive land base with a similar spirited commitment to land, community, language, and traditions.
+Today, their Lakota descendants face staggering poverty and the loss of much of their productive land base.

 The sacred pipe plays a key role in Lakota spiritual and cultural life, and the symbolism and rituals of the sacred pipe provide a good point of entrance into the rich Lakota tradition.
 However, this ceremony is inseparable from the moral preparation and spiritual reflection that give it meaning in the whole context of Lakota life.
 Many Lakota and other Native peoples find offensive the popular non-Native notion that ceremonies, such as the sacred pipe ceremony, can be lifted out of context and performed for profit or as a therapeutic weekend diversion.
 The sacred pipe and its ceremonial use are integrally part of the wider context of Lakota life.